SalesforceAIResearch/FaithEval/README.md

 from transformers import AutoModelForCausalLM, AutoTokenizer, pipeline
 ```

-In the mini-example below, we only need one normalization function thats compare the predicted answers with the ground truth:
+In the mini-example below, we only need one normalization function that compares the predicted answers with the ground truth:
 ```python
 def normalize_answer(s):
     """Lower text and remove punctuation, articles and extra whitespace."""